Hazing Is a Multi-Million Dollar Problem for Universities: Here’s Why Prevention Matters

 Be Careful With More Than Just Sparklers This 4th of July

-We hope that this Tuesday you’re able to spend time celebrating our nation’s independence.
+We hope that this 4th of July, you’re able to spend time celebrating our nation’s independence.
 Whether you’re at the beach, around the pool, or staying indoors to beat the heat, it’s sure to be a good time with friends and family.
-As you’re relaxing and enjoying the festivities, you may be tempted to vape.
-Here are […]
+As you’re relaxing and enjoying the festivities, you may be tempted to vape. […]

 Is Vaping a Gateway Drug for Marijuana?